Cherry Almond Pie

 - 1 teaspoon almond extract

-- 2 tablespoons butter
+- 2 tablespoons (28 grams) butter

-- coarse salt, for sprinkling
+- coarse sugar, for sprinkling

-- Preheat oven to 400 °F.
+- Preheat the oven to 400 °F.

 - Roll out the other pie crust to 1/6″ thickness.
 Cut out 26-28 small (approximately 1-inch) stars and various larger stars with the remaining crust.
-Place these cut out stars in the refrigerator.
+Place these cut-out stars in the refrigerator.

 - In a large bowl, mix together the cherries, sugar, tapioca, salt, and lemon juice.
 Place the bowl in the refrigerator for 10 minutes.